ContentMine/workshop-resources/software-tutorials/vms/README.md

 	* 'Playground' VM for [EBI workshop](https://github.com/ContentMine/EBI_workshop_20150330) [2015/03/30] - [direct link](https://drive.google.com/uc?export=download&confirm=dp8f&id=0B6ChGXuXmOEDNWx2d0EwbDkyY00) - [installation instructions](https://github.com/ContentMine/EBI_workshop_20150330/blob/master/docs/pre-workshop_installation.pdf)

 The image should be fairly large (>1GB, now ca 3.3GB).
 Depending on your connection that can take between 10 and 60 minutes (or much longer if you have very slow connection).
-2. Double-click on the downloaded file (´´´*.ova´´´ file-extension) to open VirtualBox and offer to import the virtual machine.
+2. Double-click on the downloaded file (´´´.ova´´´ file-extension) to open VirtualBox and offer to import the virtual machine.
 Please follow the on-screen instructions to complete the import.
 3. Configure the import of the image